Digital Marketing Agency | SEO, Paid Social & PPC

 What Is Headless SEO?

-While some of these platforms are simple, such as a website or an app, the flexibility extends to integration with social media, digital signage, or marketplaces like Etsy or Amazon.
+Whereas the straightforward among these is a website or an app, it goes all the way to simple integration with social media, digital signage, marketplaces like Etsy or Amazon.

 When conducting SEO in a headless CMS, there are two distinct technical concerns to address: